coastalcph/seq2sparql/README.md

 For evaluating zero-shot cross-lingual transfer of mT5, please refer to `hf/pred_eval_mt5_zero_shot.sh`.

 We are working on releasing the checkpoints on HuggingFace soon.

-Below show the results of monolingual and cross-lingual experiments on MCWQ.
+You can find the mBERT, T5 and mT5 prediction results in the Git Repo under `mcwq/results/`.

 ## Experiment Results
 **Monolingual Experiments**: